jogiking/PhotoEditor/README.md

 A powerful photo editing tool designed for quick integration into your iOS projects.

+## ✨ Features
+- Image Attachment: Add images to the canvas.
+- Scale & Rotate: Zoom, rotate, and adjust attached images.
+- Drawing: Draw on Image using customizable colors.
+- Undo/Redo: Reverse or reapply recent changes.
+- Save Edited Image: Save final edits using the delegate method.

 ## 📦 Installation

 ### Using Swift Package Manager